CirclesUBI/domain-model/README.md

 ○	Can request or make payments, establish trust relations, and other actions associated with being an account holder, on the organisation’s behalf.

-○	Can move the organisation to another group.

-■	This means that the default currency of the organisation will change into the new group currency.
-The system may propose to correctly convert any offer prices using the exchange rate between the group currencies.

 ●	The actions of administrators can later be more finely controlled by adding systems such as (1) rights & permissions, (2) voting decisions and (3) time-delayed actions.
 For the MVP, we’ll leave this out.

-●	An organisation is not an issuer, so they don’t have their own currency.
-(However, the group that contains an organisation is the issuer of the organisation’s default currency.)

-●	An organisation does not receive a UBI.

 ●	An organisation cannot authenticate itself to perform actions; it is instead fully managed by its administrators, who can act on its behalf.